 - Evening Farewell Meal in Oia

-This afternoon we take the cable car to the foot of the cliffs of Thira where we board a boat for our excursion to the Santorini caldera.
-You will have the opportunity to walk to the rim of the crater and sail around the islet.
+Early this morning we transfer to the foot of the cliffs of Thira where we board a boat for our excursion to the Santorini caldera.
+You will have the opportunity to walk to the rim of the crater, sail around the islet and take a swim in the hot thermal springs.

 The early evening will include some time at leisure in the peaceful village of Oia.
 Perched on a cliff, this picturesque village of white painted houses with vivid blue doors, narrow streets and stairways is a delightful place to soak up Santorini’s culture.
 A farewell meal at Oia will allow us to enjoy what has made the village most famous, its spectacular golden sunset.
 (Overnight Thira, Santorini) BD